 Description

-The Old Almshouses, No 1 Church Farm Lane and Nos 14 to 17 form a group in a very important position opposite Church of St Mary.
+The Old Almshouses, along with No 1 Church Farm Lane and Nos 14 to 17, form an important group of buildings situated directly opposite the Church of St Mary.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.